Excited for Bring Your Bible to School Day but wondering how to get started? You’ve come to the right place!

 You are not allowed to force other students to listen to you or to read the Bible with you, but you are allowed to invite them to join you.

 As a student, you are allowed to share what you believe about God and the Bible.
-You are allowed to read the Bible and discuss it during free time.
-You also are allowed to invite other students to join you, as long as you are not interrupting class time.
+You can read the Bible and discuss it during free time.
+You can also invite other students to join you, as long as you are not interrupting class time.

 Hey, we just said this!
 Remember, you can only read your Bible and talk about Bring Your Bible to School Day during break times, lunch, recess, before school, or after school.
 Do not pass out cards or flyers during class time.
 Don’t interrupt your teachers!